 Alimony Factors in Orlando Florida | Orlando Alimony Attorney

-Once the court has rendered its factfinding regarding the parties’ ability to pay and/or need for alimony, the court hears arguments on various alimony factors in Orlando Florida when making its considerations.
+Once the court has done its factfinding regarding the parties’ ability to pay and/or need for alimony, the court hears arguments on various alimony factors in Orlando Florida when making its considerations.
 Pursuant to the Statute, one major alimony in Orlando factor the court considers is the parties’ standard of living during the time they were officially married.
 This means that if the wife was the proverbial breadwinner, and by virtue of her hard work and long hours on the job, the husband was able to live in a nice house, use a nice car, and have luxuries and amenities, the court may consider this factor in its award (if any) of alimony.
 The roles could easily be reversed if it were the husband working 50+ hours a week to provide for the family and the wife were the party benefiting.
 There is no one size fits all scenario, which is why there are alimony factors in Orlando Florida, and why there are factors instead of bright-line rules.

 Alimony Factors in Orlando Florida: Alimony in Orlando Florida and Alimony in Clermont FL

 The court will also consider the length of the marriage.
-In another article, I will elaborate on the duration of marriage and how it may impact the alimony amount awarded.
+In another article, we elaborate on the duration of marriage and how it may impact the alimony amount awarded.
 For now, generally speaking, the court will assess the time the parties were married and categorize (based on attorney arguments and evidence presented) the alimony award to correspond with the length of the marriage.
 Among the other reasons marital assets are heavily scrutinized in a dissolution of marriage case, is because the court analyzes both marital and nonmarital assets in arriving at an alimony determination.

 Perhaps the most interesting of Statutory alimony factors in Orlando Florida are the parties’ contributions to the marriage and earning capacities.
 With alimony in Orlando, the goal is of course for both parties to be self-sustaining to the extent possible, but it is interesting to learn how the parties structured their marriage to allow for one or both parties to maximize their earnings, even if that meant some measure of self-sacrifice.